gordonwatts/hep-programming-hints/servicex-hints.md

 Fetching data is two steps.
 First, construct a query.
 Second, execute the query against a dataset.

+Notes:

-Important Note: Moving data out of ServiceX and into awkward arrays is expensive.
+* Moving data out of ServiceX and into awkward arrays is expensive.
 If there is something you can do to reduce the amount of data out of ServiceX it is worth doing it.
 For example, if you know that you'll never use jets with less than 40 GeV, you can filter jets at the ServiceX level.
+* Quantities returned from servicex should be in units most people use at the LHC - GeV, meters, etc. Please convert from whatever the units of the input files are.

 ## A Simple Full Example